gossip

 Did you know?

 Merriam-Webster here, your one and only source for the juicy history of the English lexicon (including gossip, girl).
 It’s no secret that gossiping often involves discussing the intimate details of other people’s lives, but did you know that the origins of gossip are a bit more chummy, and even a tad divine?
-Word on the street is that the Old English word sibb, meaning “relative” or “kinsman,” long ago combined with the word god (meaning, well, “god”) to form godsibb, which referred to a person who was spiritually related to another, specifically by being a baptismal sponsor.
+Word on the street is that the Old English word sibb, meaning “relative” or “kinsman,” long ago combined with the word god (meaning, well, “god”) to form godsibb, which referred to a person who was spiritually related to another, specifically by being a sponsor at a baptism.
 Today we call such a person a godparent.
 Over the centuries, godsibb changed both in form and in meaning.
-In Middle English, gossib came to be used for a close friend or chum as well as for a godparent.
+In Middle English, gossib came to be used for a close friend as well as for a godparent.
 From there it was only a short step to gossip, a word for anyone—not just a friend, relative, or sponsor—known for spilling the tea.
 By the early 17th century, gossip had expanded into the verb use that has been the talk of the town ever since.

 Examples of gossip in a Sentence